MentalFS/docker-boinc-client/README.md

 # docker-boinc-client

-A Docker image for the [BOINC client](https://github.com/BOINC/boinc).
+A Docker image for the [BOINC] [client], a volunteer computing program to donate CPU/GPU power for various scientific [projects].

-This image does not include the GUI client and should be used via [boinccmd] or remotely.
+This image does not include the GUI client and should be used via [boinccmd] or [remotely].

-When the GUI RPC Port is routed, it is also possible to control the client remotely with [BOINC Manager] or [boinctui] (only recommended for `localhost`).
+When the GUI RPC Port is routed, it is also possible to control the client with [BOINC Manager] or [boinctui] (only recommended for `localhost`).

 ## Tags
 | Tag                 |                                                            |